-Costs incurred for software during the application development stage, whether developed internally or acquired for internal use, are capitalized based on the purchase cost and the cost of direct services and materials associated with designing, coding, installing, and testing the software.
+Costs incurred to acquire software are capitalized based on the purchase price.
+Costs incurred during the application development stage to develop internal-use software are capitalized based on the cost of direct services and materials associated with designing, coding, installing, and testing the software.
 Capitalized software costs are amortized on a straight-line basis over the estimated useful lives of the software applications, which generally range from two to five years.
 Maintenance costs related to software are charged to operating expense in the year incurred.